Clearly Love

-Clearly Love is the sixth studio album by Olivia Newton-John, released in September 1975.
+Clearly Love is the seventh studio album by Olivia Newton-John, released in September 1975.

 Commercial performance

 The album was certified gold in the US. and both of the album's singles were country chart hits, with "Something Better to Do" reaching number 19 and "Let It Shine" (written by Nashville songwriter Linda Hargrove) reaching #5.
 Clearly Love also did well in Japan, reaching number 3 on the Oricon Albums Chart and selling 110,450 copies there.
+This album received positive reviews at the time of its release.

 Singles

 The 1940s retro sounding "Something Better to Do" and the country "Let it Shine" (backed with her version of "He Ain't Heavy, He's My Brother") were the two single releases.
 This song became popular on country music stations, hitting the top 10 on the Country chart.
 Both singles were number 1 Adult Contemporary chart hits in the United States, but performed comparatively poorly on the Billboard Hot 100 at numbers 13 and 30 respectively, the beginning of a decline at Newton-John's popularity at Top 40 radio in the US that would not be reversed until her starring role in the movie musical Grease in 1978.